f05135/TFS-Python-Script/README.md

 # TFS Python Script Documentation

 **The TFS Python Script is a tool designed to automate the creation of news articles from Excel sheets using the ChatGPT API.
-This documentation provides a detailed overview of the project, its components, installation instructions, and how to use application.**
+This documentation provides a detailed overview of the project, its components, installation instructions, and how to use the program.**

 ## Table of Contents